selfrefactor/rambda/docs/README.md

 - Rambda's **path**, **pick** and **omit** accepts both string and array as condition argument('x.y.z' == ['x','y','z']).

+- Rambda's **flip** works only for functions expecting two arguments.

 - Rambda's **partialCurry**, **typedDefaultTo**, **typedPathOr**, **includes**, **padStart** and **padEnd** are not part of Ramda API.

 - Rambda's **reverse** modifies the array, instead of returning reversed copy of it.

+- Rambda's **startsWith/endsWith** work only with strings, instead with array and strings.

 > If you need more **Ramda** methods in **Rambda**, you may either submit a `PR` or check the extended version of **Rambda** - [Rambdax](https://github.com/selfrefactor/rambdax)